Khaulat/khaulat.github.io/_posts/2020-07-14-Deep Q-Networks(DQN).md

 ## Results

-The DDQN agent was able to solve the environment after ... episodes with an average score of +13).
+The DDQN agent was able to solve the environment after 944 episodes with an average score of +13, however, there's still room for improvements!
 The corresponding model weights are stored in ./checkpoints/checkpoint888.pth.

 ## References